 We fund lung cancer research

-A Breath of Hope has invested nearly $3 million in its U.S. Lung Cancer Research Program and more than $2 million in its efforts to improve early detection!
+A Breath of Hope has invested more than $4 million in its U.S. Lung Cancer Research Program and more than $3 million in its efforts to improve early detection!

 Lung cancer claims more lives each year than breast, prostate, and colon cancers combined, yet lung cancer research receives disproportionately less funding per cancer death than other types of cancer.
-Most of the proposals submitted to the NIH and scored as ‘excellent’ do not get funded due to lack of funding.
+Most of the proposals submitted to the National Institute of Health (NIH) and scored as ‘excellent’ do not get funded due to lack of funding.
 This means that private funding for research focused on lung cancer is vital to saving lives.

 2022 A Breath of Hope Research Award Recipient: